-Landings of Pacific halibut from the directed fishery are documented via commercial fish tickets reported to the IPHC (IPHC-2022-AM098-06).
+Landings of Pacific halibut from the directed fishery are documented via commercial fish tickets reported to the IPHC (IPHC-2024-AM100-07).
 From 1981 to the present, these landings are fully delineated by IPHC Regulatory Area (including all of Areas 4A-4CDE; Figure 23).
 Coastwide fishery landings increased from 2014-17, the first increases since 2003, then generally decreased to 2020 (the lowest in the last 40 years) in response to reduced mortality limits.
-The landings in 2021 and 2022 have again increased back to levels approaching those in 2017, due to higher adopted mortality limits.
+The landings in 2023 represented a slight decrease from 2021-2022.
 Prior to 1981, only aggregated landings for IPHC Regulatory Areas 4A-4CDE are available; landings from 1935-80 are not currently included in the IPHC's database.
 Although historical summaries, tables published in technical reports, and other IPHC documents are generally in agreement, the raw data are not able to be reprocessed directly, and therefore the landings estimates prior to 1981 are more uncertain than those after 1981.
 Historical landings prior to 1935 were reconstructed within current IPHC Regulatory Areas from summaries by historical statistical areas (Bell et al. 1952).
 Reported industrial landings of Pacific halibut begin in 1888; however, already over one million pounds were being landed per year, and there are historical records of substantial tribal fisheries prior to that time.
 The reconstruction by IPHC Regulatory Area of total landings included some use of ratios between Areas 2A and 2B among adjacent years for ambiguous records (both nations were fishing the same fishing grounds); therefore, the area-specific distributions are more uncertain than the corresponding totals.
 Reconstructed landings estimates from 1888, as well as other historical time series, are available on the IPHC's website.
-Several patterns emerge from the longer time series of landings including: the period of substantially reduced fishing in the 1970s in all areas, and the sequential exploitation of biological Regions 2, 3, and 4 over the entire time series (Figure 24).
+Several patterns emerge from the longer time series of landings including: the period of substantially reduced fishing in the 1970s in all areas, and the sequential exploitation of Biological Regions 2, 3, and 4 over the entire time series (Figure 24).